 What is a Reverse Mortgage?

-Answers from Kyle Buck of Northwest Reverse Mortgage in Nampa, Idaho.
+Answers from Kyle Buck of American Pacific Mortgage in Eagle, Idaho.

 It seems like you cannot turn the TV on anymore without seeing a commercial for reverse mortgages but what are they?
 Reverse mortgages can be a great way for qualified Idaho homeowners who are 62 years of age or more to access the equity in their homes without having to make monthly mortgage payments.
 Reverse mortgage is a highly regulated program through FHA that provides a number of benefits for the right borrower.
 The program is designed with several protections for the borrower to make sure it is the right fit.
 Some of those protections include Reverse Mortgage Counseling, Mortgage Insurance, and Servicing.